After Tooth Extraction

 After tooth removal, it is normal to ooze blood from the tooth socket for about 24 hours.
 To minimize bleeding:

 - Bite on damp gauze for one hour after extraction.
-Repeat this with fresh gauze each hour until the bleeding slows down.
+Repeat this with fresh gauze each half hour until the bleeding slows down.

 - Elevate your head with a pillow.
 Do not lie down flat, as this will increase bleeding.